open-sauced-craftwork/browser-extension/README.md

 ### Task Expectations

-Expectation is your extension only works when the user is on GitHub and can interact with the page.
-This interaction is to add a button that links to the user's profile.
+The expectation is your extension only works when the user is on GitHub and can interact with the page.
+This interaction adds a button that links to the user's profile.

 - If there is missing documentation for OpenSauced, a contribution or open issue to the [docs](https://docs.opensauced.pizza/) repository is expected.
 - If you are blocked for longer than 2-3 hours, [ask in the Discussions](https://github.com/open-sauced-craftwork/browser-extension/discussions).
 Linking errors messages or StackOverflow questions is the preferred way to provide context when asking for help.